hrbrmstr/21-recipes/docs/06-Creating-a-Graph-of-Retweet-Relationships.md

 Recipes 4 and 5 introduced and expanded on searching Twitter plus looking for retweets.
 The [`igraph`](http://igraph.org/r/) package can be used to capture and analyze details of relationships across retweets.
 We'll focus on just examining the Twitter user pair relationships.

 Let's get a larger sample this time --- 1,500 tweets in `#rstats`.
-We can use the technique from the previous recips and:
+We can use the technique from the previous recipe and:

 - find the retweets (using the API-provided data)
 - expand out all the mentioned screen names